Church Giving During COVID: Reasons for Optimism

 You have to make it easy for people to give.

-Not only do you have to have a digital strategy in place, but you also have to have a digital-first mindset.
+Not only do you need to have a digital strategy in place, you must have a digital-first mindset.

 Keep your giving envelopes and buckets around.
 But lead with a digital strategy first and foremost.
 This makes all of the difference in the world.